Combination

 It is a waste of money to buy the parts to make 600 hp and have them blow the bottom out of the block.

-Turbos are normally listed by flow in cfm.
+Turbos used to be listed by flow in cfm.
 Sometimes, potential horsepower is also listed.
 A general rule of thumb that can be used to compute this theoretical horsepower is: CFM x 0.069 x 10 = maximum horsepower that the turbo can theoretically support.

 Now it is important to understand what a turbo can support and what your engine can generate are often two entirely different things.
 In other words, just because your turbo can flow enough air to theoretically support 600 hp does not mean that your engine is capable of making 600 hp.
 Unless the engine is a built with all the necessary components required for complete synergy, it is likely that from a practical standpoint, the actual horsepower will be somewhat less than the theoretical prediction.

 When selecting a turbo there are two important parts of the drivetrain that must be matched to the turbo.
 It should be obvious that the fuel injectors must be of sufficient size to provide the required fuel at the maximum boost/airflow that the turbo will run or the engine can generate.
-See the section on Injector Sizing under Basics.
+These days, there are plenty of good injectors available and it is easy to go buy a set of injectors that will work well from the 14's to the 10's with a modern, matching chip.

 Now, the question of synergy arises.
 How well is your chosen turbo going to work within your combination of parts?